 Tips for Making Handcrafted Copper Jewelry with Patinas

-Creating incredible layers of color on your handmade copper jewelry is easily achieved with the use of the Liver of sulfur.
-This wondrous chemical compound oxidizes many different metals creating fantastic colors on your handmade earrings and unique bracelets making your handcrafted jewelry extraordinary.
+How to make jewelry using patinas; creating incredible layers of colors on your extraordinary copper jewelry is easily achieved by the use of the Liver of sulfur.
+This wondrous chemical compound oxidizes many different metals creating fantastic colors on your earrings and bracelets making your best copper jewelry.
 The varieties of colors that can be achieved are incredible ranging from gold to black and everything in between.
 No other chemical can produce such wide-ranging color patterns on the surface of a variety of metals including silver and copper jewelry.

 Working in a well-ventilated area is a definite must, outdoors is preferable.
 The odor of rotten eggs given off by the liver of sulfur can be overwhelming if used in a closed area.
 It is easy to be put off by the smell but the results that can be achieved are simply amazing.